dribnet/purvs/README.md

 ## PS2 MDDN 242 2018

-Each of my letters is composed of a grid of nine circles and a diamond, square and circle to indicate angles lines and curves.
+Each of my letters is composed of a grid of nine circles, a large circle, a square and a set of triangles. grid attempts outline a general shape of a character where the circle square and triangle are meant to be indicative of connecting lines curves and angles.

 <<<<<<< HEAD
 The 12 parameters per letter: